google/tensorstore/tensorstore/driver/downsample/index.rst

 Downsampling is performed on-the-fly to compute exactly the positions of the downsampled view that are read.

-.. json-schema:: schema.yml
+.. json:schema:: driver/downsample
-   :title: JSON Schema

 The following downsampling methods are supported:

-.. json-schema:: schema.yml#/definitions/method
+.. json:schema:: DownsampleMethod